cmoorad/mostlyrocks/_posts/recipes/2023-07-23-country-bread.md

 ## Ingredients

-<i>Here are some quick-reference options for different sizes.
+<i>Below are some quick-reference options for different sizes.
 You can use baker's ratios to make any size.
-If you want to make two loaves you can double the recipe and split them at step 5 — just be aware that the ingredients will rise to 6x their original size.</i>
+If you want to make two loaves you can double the recipe and split them at step 5 — just be aware that the ingredients will rise to 6x their original size, so you may need a very large bowl.

+<i>I use King Arthur Flour starter which you can buy online.
+It's a 500-year-old starter that activates quickly and imparts a great flavor.
+I also highly recommend using KAF bread flour as it has a higher % protein than most bread flours, enabling more structure in your dough which results in a better crumb.

 ### Option 1 (standard)
 - 425 g bread flour